 What Can You Learn From an Allergy Skin Test?

 An allergy skin test can be used to diagnose a variety of different allergies.
-This is a very quick test, and you might receive your results within one hour.
+This is a very quick test, and you might receive your allergy skin test results within one hour.

 Diagnosing Your Health Problems

 This type of test can determine whether you are suffering from common health problems like hay fever, allergic asthma, or eczema.
 We can also use skin tests to decide whether you are allergic to preservatives, dyes, latex, or insect venom.
 In addition, we can use this type of test to find out whether you are allergic to specific types of medication.

 We will use the information that we learned during your allergy skin test to design a suitable allergy treatment plan for you.
 For example, we may advise you to manage your allergy with medication.
 Alternatively, you could receive regular shots that will decrease the severity of your symptoms.

 What Types of Skin Tests Can I Receive?

 We can use several different skin tests to diagnose the cause of your allergic reactions.
 The skin test that works for you will depend on the type of allergies that we are trying to identify.
 During your initial consultation, we will discuss your symptoms and identify possible triggers that could be causing you to experience skin issues and other problems.
 Next, we will select a suitable skin test for you.